How to use Zendesk triggers to add internal notes on certain conditions: 2026 guide

 From static reminders to dynamic AI summaries with eesel AI

-So, what if an internal note could do more?
-What if, instead of a generic reminder, it gave your agent a quick summary of the ticket with all the key details they need to get started?
+So, what if an internal note could do even more?
+What if, in addition to a reliable reminder, it gave your agent a quick summary of the ticket with all the key details they need to get started?

-This is where an AI tool like eesel AI comes in.
-It connects to your helpdesk and takes your automations from basic to genuinely helpful.
+This is where a complementary AI tool like eesel AI comes in.
+It works alongside your helpdesk to take your existing automations and make them even more helpful.

 -